OutSystems/docs-product/src/deliver-mobile/customize-mobile-app/intro.md

 * Customized application status bar, such as changing  background color or making it transparent
 * [Create a plugin to extend the capabilities of your mobile apps](<../../extensibility-and-integration/mobile-plugins/using-cordova-plugins.md>)

 To define these advanced configurations during development, go to the **Interface** tab, select the app name, and click **…** on the right side of the **Extensibility Configuration** field to open the **Extensibility Configuration** window.
-The extensibility configuration property is a JSON string where you can indicate the configurations you want.
-Check its [schema and constraints](<extensibility-configurations-json-schema.md>) for more info.
+The extensibility configuration property is a JSON object that defines the configurations you want.

+Once you have typed in the JSON string click **Close** to save the new extensibility configuration.

+See [this file](<extensibility-configurations-json-schema.md>) for information about configuration schema and constraints.

 ![Extensibility configuration window](images/customize-mobile-app-1.png)